 Rebecca Adler: I wanted to thank Dr. House, but he never visited again.

 Dr. Allison Cameron: He cured you.
 You didn't cure him.

 Dr. Gregory House: Not many people get to experience muscle death.

 Rebecca Adler: Did you think you were dying?

 Dr. Gregory House: I hoped I was dying.

-schoolgirl: [Referring to her teacher's weekend] How come we always tell you what we did, and you never tell us what you did?
+Sydney: [Referring to her teacher's weekend] How come we always have to tell you what we did, and you never tell us what you did?